Rouz1130/Library-App/README.md

 # library-app

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
-This is an application used to store  different libraries in a databse with the ability for an admin to add more existing libraries to the database.
-It allows the Admin to have CRUD functionality as they can add , delete , edit current list of libraries.
+An application used to store different libraries with and their inventory of books into a database.
+An Admin has the ability to add more books to a particular library and also has the ability to add a new library.
+Full Crud functionality.

-#### Deploy firebase:
+#### Deploy firebase Instructions:

 $ npm install -g firebase-tools
 $ ember build --prod